sosy-lab/benchexec/doc/resources.md

 BenchExec uses the Power Capping Framework to access RAPL energy counters.
 The necessary Kernel module can be loaded by executing `modprobe intel-rapl-msr`.
 The Power Capping Framework exposes the RAPL over sysfs.
-Powercap files are only readable with root permissions by default, but we can configure read acces for benchexec with a udev rule (this should be done automatically with the Debian software package):
+Powercap files are only readable with root permissions by default, but we can configure read access for benchexec with a udev rule (this should be done automatically with the Debian software package):
 `SUBSYSTEM=="powercap", KERNEL=="intel-rapl*", RUN+="/usr/bin/chgrp benchexec /sys/%p/energy_uj", RUN+="/usr/bin/chmod g+r /sys/%p/energy_uj"`
 Benchexec has to execute as the `benchexec` group.
-If the Powercap files aren't readable it might be neccesary to retrigger udev rules:
+If the Powercap files aren't readable it might be necessary to retrigger udev rules:
 `sudo udevadm control --reload-rules sudo udevadm trigger`
 If that doesn't work, try unloading and reloading the `intel-rapl-msr` module.